srinandan/sample-apps/README.md

 # Sample applications

-This repo contains a few sample microservices for testing with Apigee.
+This repo contains a few sample microservices for experimenting with Apigee.